 NANA will not authorize a gravel sale unless all forms are completed in full, and all required information submitted.
-It is the responsibility of the buyer to submit a gravel request several months in advance before gravel is needed, as it may take 2-3 months to fully process a request.
+It is the responsibility of the Buyer to submit a gravel request several months in advance before gravel is needed, as it may take 2-3 months to process a request.

-NANA is not responsible for gravel transportation or developing or maintaining access routes to gravel.
+NANA is not responsible for gravel transportation, or for developing or maintaining access routes to gravel.

-4. What is NANA’s policy on personal use?
+3. What is NANA’s policy on personal gravel use for shareholders?

-5. What about asbestos contaminated gravel in the region?
+4. What about asbestos-contaminated gravel in the region?

 There is naturally occurring asbestos (NOA) gravel at Dahl Creek and Ambler.
 At this time, access and use of this gravel is restricted.
 If you are interested in using NOA gravel, please contact the NOA Program to determine requirements.

-8. Can I take sand and gravel from any part of NANA lands?
+7. Can sand and gravel be taken from any part of NANA lands?

 - A standard dump truck has a capacity of 10-12 cubic yards.

 - The standard capacity of a belly dump is approximately 18-20 cubic yards.